-- (a) the Corporation to cancel your agreement to buy these securities, or - (b) for damages against the Corporation and every person who signs the Offering Memorandum or any amendment thereto.
+- (a) the Corporation to cancel your agreement to buy these securities, or - (b) for damages against the Corporation, every person who was a director at the date of this Offering Memorandum and every person who signs the Offering Memorandum.

 This statutory right to sue is available to you whether or not you relied on the misrepresentation.
 However, there are various defences available to the persons or companies that you have a right to sue.
 In particular, they have a defence if you knew of the misrepresentation when you purchased the securities.